top of page

 Key Differences Between Autism and ADHD Traits

-While both neurotypes share substantial similarities, certain differences exist that can inform separate diagnoses and treatments:
+While both neurotypes share substantial similarities, certain differences exist that can inform separate diagnoses and treatments.
+Understanding the nuances helps clarify why support strategies differ.

 Understanding the differences between ADHD traits and autism traits can help clarify whether a dual diagnosis (AuDHD) may apply.